mira97ali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Created the file 3-paths

 Wrote a script that counts the number of directories in the PATH using the command "echo"

+4. Global variables

+Created the file 4-global_variables

+Wrote  a script that lists environment variables using the command "printenv"